 The application process for Praxis is simple!
 You apply individually, and we assemble the team, through a process that includes group interviews and input from peers.
 To start, we only ask for a letter of intent.
 The letter should include:

 - summary of the applicant’s plan for use of digital technologies in your research;

-- summary of what the applicant hope to gain as a Praxis Fellow
+- summary of what the applicant hopes to gain as a Praxis Fellow;

-Questions about Praxis Fellowships and the application process should be directed to Brandon Walsh.
+Completed applications, questions about Praxis Fellowships, and inquiries about the application process should be directed to Brandon Walsh.